 I'm about to delete the web site for my art gallery that has been closed since July.
-After spending almost two years working my butt off on that thing I've decided to not let it go completely to waste.
+After spending almost two years working on it, I've decided to not let it go completely to waste.
 Introducing The Art House Gallery Archives!
 Whether you find out-of-date art gallery files interesting or not, I can find no better place to store this history, at least for now*

 We did hang some good artwork and put on some cool shows you might enjoy looking at.

 *for now: an expression that was unabashedly overused at the Art House during the first few months of it's existence.
 All of us who were involved in organizing work tables, display shelves, front desks, merchandise, office equipment, etc. used the phrase as a sad excuse for not really knowing what to do with anything.
 Let's just leave it like this for now.
 Let's hang this here for now.
 Let's not bother with that...for now.
 For the future, not a very trustworthy phrase.
 If you find yourself using it too much, take a step back and figure it out first!